vip02aug/Encrypted-Control-System-State_only/README.md

 u_k = r - Kx_k
 $$

-Since $y_k = x_k$, the same control law may also be interpreted as output feedback in this special case.
+Since $y_k = x_k$, this corresponds to a full-state feedback controller where all system states are directly measurable.

 where:
 - $x_k$ is the state vector